-Michigan should also do what it can to stop the race to the bottom on corporate subsidies by creating an interstate compact with likeminded states to phase them out.
-SB 0524/HB 4971 would do just that, and put Michigan at the forefront of a burgeoning movement to eliminate corporate tax giveaways and dispel the myth that they are a necessary part of economic development policy.
-I strongly urge the committee to vote down SB 615 and SB 623 and turn its attention to better policies that will help more residents of your state.
+Michigan should also do what it can to stop the race to the bottom on corporate subsidies by creating an interstate compact with likeminded states to phase them out, as others in this body have suggested.
+I strongly urge the committee to vote down HB 4525 and 5426 and turn its attention to better policies that will help more residents of your state.